Jeffrey Hunter: Death

 While in Spain in November 1968 to film Cry Chicago (¡Viva América!), a story about the Chicago Mafia, Hunter was injured in an on-set explosion when a car window near him, which had been rigged to explode outward, accidentally exploded inward.
 Hunter sustained a serious concussion.
 According to Hunter's wife Emily, he "went into shock" on the flight back to the United States after filming and "couldn't speak.
 He could hardly move."
 After landing, Hunter was taken to Good Samaritan Hospital in Los Angeles, but doctors could not find any serious injuries except for a displaced vertebra and a concussion.

+In April 1969, Hunter was thrown against a train compartment while filming a movie in Spain.
+This led to him suffering from recurring dizzy spells.
 On the afternoon of May 26, 1969, Hunter suffered an intracranial hemorrhage while walking down stairs at his home in Van Nuys, California.
 He fell, fracturing his skull.
 He was found unconscious and taken to Valley Presbyterian Hospital, where he underwent brain surgery.
 He died at about 9:30 the following morning at the age of 42.

 Hunter's funeral was held at St Mark's Episcopal Church in Van Nuys on May 31.
 He is interred at Glen Haven Memorial Park in Sylmar.